 The primary objective of surface water management at Charbon Colliery is the separation of clean and dirty water.
-This involves clean water diversion channels, where possible, to divert clean water away from areas of disturbance, and directing dirty water into sediment dams or pollution control dams for suitable treatment and discharge through LDPs, or for re-use for dust suppression and/or by the underground continuous miner.
-A copy of the detailed water cycle at Charbon Colliery has been provided in Figure 3.
+This involves clean water diversion channels, where possible, to divert clean water away from areas of disturbance and directing dirty water into sediment dams or pollution control dams for suitable treatment and discharge through LDPs, or for re-use for dust suppression.
+A copy of the detailed water cycle at Charbon Colliery has been provided in Figure 6.

 A number of mitigation measures are implemented to ensure the effective management of surface water on site, minimising the risk of any offsite impacts on surface water resources.
-These have been designed in accordance with the conditions of development consent, the Blue Book (Volume 1 and Volume 2E) and industry best practice.
+These have been designed in accordance with the conditions of the Development Consent, the Managing Urban Stormwater: Soils and Construction (the Blue Book), Volume 1 and Volume 2E - Mines and Quarries and industry best practice.